Workday API Integration Guide (In-Depth)

 STEP 6: Test your integration in a Workday Sandbox

-- Request Your Sandbox: Talk to your Workday admin and request a sandbox environment (specify the type you need).
-If you are a Knit customer on the Scale or Enterprise plan, you will be provided a Workday sandbox by Knit to build and test your integration.
+Ask your Workday admin to provide you with a sandbox environment.
+Specify the type of sandbox you need (development, test, or preview).
+If you are a Knit customer on the Scale or Enterprise plan, Knit will provide you access to a Workday sandbox for integration testing.

-- Secure Your Calls: Register your application in the sandbox to get unique credentials (client ID & secret) for secure API calls.
+Register your application inside the sandbox to get client credentials (Client ID & Secret).
+These credentials will be used for secure API calls in your test environment.

 STEP 7: Move your integration to Workday production